Darwinism refuted by adverse selection experiments

 I really would like to know the facts and arguments you think

-are in favour of the selection theory and refute other explanations
+are in favor of the selection theory and refute other explanations

 such as mine.
-If the behaviour of our hair, fingernails and toenails
+If the behavior of our hair, fingernails and toenails

-or also the behaviour of babies has changed during the last
+or also the behavior of babies has changed during the last

 thousands of years, then this could be rather strong evidence